OpenMx/OpenMx/README.md

 # Related work

 [umx()](https://github.com/tbates/umx) is a sister R package that bridges the gap between [lavaan](https://github.com/yrosseel/lavaan) and OpenMx.
 If you are coming from lavaan it is perhaps useful to check umx() too.
-[Onyx](https://onyx-sem.com/) is a software that allows you to design nice diagrams, and syncs (exports and imports) the diagrams with OpenMX code.
+[Onyx](https://onyx-sem.com/) is a software that allows you to design nice diagrams, and syncs (exports and imports) the diagrams with OpenMx code.

 # Community and getting help